tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 full handshake is forced by the server helps to keep the session cache primed.

-Servers SHOULD NOT send more tickets than requested for the handshake type selected by the server (resumption or full handshake) as clients will most likely discard any additional tickets.

-Servers SHOULD additionally place a limit on the number of tickets they are willing to send (whether for full handshakes or resumptions), to save resources.
+Servers SHOULD NOT send more tickets than requested for the handshake type selected by the server (resumption or full handshake).
+Moreover, servers SHOULD place a limit on the number of tickets they are willing to send, whether for full handshakes or resumptions, to save resources.
 Therefore, the number of NewSessionTicket messages sent will typically be the minimum of the server's self-imposed limit and the number requested.

 A server that supports ticket requests MAY echo the "ticket_request" extension in the EncryptedExtensions message.
-If present, it contains a TicketRequestContents structure, where TicketRequestContents.new_session_count indicates the number of tickets the server expects to send to the client.
+If present, it contains a single value, expected_count, indicating the number of tickets the server expects to send to the client.

 Servers MUST NOT send the "ticket_request" extension in ServerHello or HelloRetryRequest messages.
 A client MUST abort the connection with an "illegal_parameter" alert if the "ticket_request" extension